isb-cgc/readthedocs/docs/source/sections/Workshop_R_tut.rst

 Now we can directly query our own data, and start to combine it with other tables.
 Let's try it out!

+This next query is going to select the genes that were associated with HPV integration in CESC and HNSC tumors.

 .. code-block:: r

 	sqlQuery = "